 Site 7: Winner Region 7 vs. Second Region 8

 Site 8: Winner Region 8 vs. Second Region 7

-The sectional winners will advance to the central tournament site, October 30-31 and November 2 at Richard Siegel Park in Murfreesboro, TN.
+The sectional winners will advance to the state tournament on October 27-30 at three sites in Chattanooga, TN.
 The state office staff shall make the draw for play at the central tournament site.
 The draw will be made such that if two teams from the same region qualify for the state, they will be drawn to opposite brackets.
 The bracket shall be set by the Executive Director upon completion of the sectional games.